The amount demanded may be wrong

 Problems paying your tax? guide

-If your profits have fallen, then any payments on account included in your bill may be too high.
+If your profits have fallen, then any payments on account (POA) included in your bill may be too high.
 You can ask to have them reduced.
 This can be done on-line, by phoning HMRC or by completing form SA303.
-You will need to make a realistic estimate of your tax bill for the year for which payments on account are due.
+You will need to make a realistic estimate of your tax bill for the year for which POA are due.
 See Self-employed – working out and paying your own tax to see how payments on account work.

 In other cases, part of your tax bill may be based on an estimate of your tax liability (a “determination”), because you have not sent in your tax return.
 If you act quickly is usually possible to get it corrected, provided you follow the right procedures.
 You need to act within (broadly) four years of the end of the tax year, or HMRC will not process your return.